 Agency: DPIE Recommendation(s) Action(s) Taken/Response(s) Agency: DPIE 2.
 OEA is aware that the current e-permitting system is limited and will be replaced in the next few years.
 However, in the interim, management should implement a policy to include, changes in staff access level, as well as, mandating the use of the comments field to document the reason for updates or deletions of permit fees.
 Recommendation(s) and the permit center manager, who are authorized to make such corrections.
 2. When changes are made to the existing records in e-Permits, the supervisor or the permit center manager is required to note the change by case commenting accordingly in e-Permits.
-Action(s) Taken/Response(s) 4 L 10 0020 Y Require that all complaints be DPIE drafted a directive (pending 4.
-Issue: 18-0020 - Inspector attempted to solicit a bribe from a citizenDisposition: Unsubstantiated memorialized in writing by all employees involved, to include those which the agency intends to refer to other agencies to investigate.
-DPIE Leadership review and Union President review), titled DPIE Directive 601.05 - Addressing Customer Complaints, stating, "Employees are required to document/record the following types of complaints received by customers within twenty-four (24) hours of receipt."
+Action(s) Taken/Response(s) Agency: Dr IE Recommendation(s) Action(s) Taken/Response(s) 4.
+Issue: 18-0020 - Inspector attempted to solicit a bribe from a citizenDisposition: Unsubstantiated 1.
+Require that all complaints be memorialized in writing by all employees involved, to include those which the agency intends to refer to other agencies to investigate.
+1. DPIE drafted a directive (pending DPIE Leadership review and Union President review), titled DPIE Directive 601.05 - Addressing Customer Complaints, stating, "Employees are required to document/record the following types of complaints received by customers within twenty-four (24) hours of receipt."
 The types mentioned were harassment, negligence and bribery.
 The directive also stated, "Employees must record/document all complaints reported, observed, and/or involved in, to ensure appropriate action is considered if the matter is referred to another Agency to investigate."
 Agency: OCS Recommendation(s) Action(s) Taken/Response(s) 5.
-Issue: 18-0030 - Hostile work environment and mismanagement of funds to hire friends of executive leadership Disposition: Unsubstantiated OEA recommends a written County policy be implemented to ensure that adequate controls and monitoring safeguards are put into place regarding the use of temporary staffing services by all County agencies.
+Issue: 18-0030 - Hostile work environment and mismanagement of funds to hire friends of executive leadership Disposition: Unsubstantiated 1.
+OEA recommends a written County policy be implemented to ensure that adequate controls and monitoring safeguards are put into place regarding the use of temporary staffing services by all County agencies.
 The policy should include when temporary services may be used; under what circumstances; how rates of pay will be determined in relation to the class of work; and the duration of the use of temp services.
-Conduct an external audit of OCS' use of temporary staffing services and to determine if OCS is circumventing the competitive hiring process for filling permanent positions.
-Instruct OHRM to inquire as a part of its due diligence in the approval process for temporary/ provisional appointments, to inquire from the applicants and requesting Department Heads, if the 1.
+2. Conduct an external audit of OCS' use of temporary staffing services and to determine if OCS is circumventing the competitive biring process for filling 1.
 OHRM is reviewing and updating Personnel Procedure 204 which currently addresses 700-hour employees.
 The Procedure will be updated to reflect current policy, as it relates to 1000-hour and temporary employees.
-2. Awaiting official response from Agency Executive Leadership on remaining items.
+2. Awaiting official response from Agency Executive Leadership on remaining items. competitive hiring process for filling permanent positions.
+3. Instruct OHRM to inquire as a part of its due diligence in the approval process for temporary/ provisional appointments, to inquire from the applicants and requesting Department Heads, if the applicant has worked with the County.